deepdetail/mqlinux/README.md

 6. visit the webUI for MQLinux, the URL is http://192.168.1.254/, username/passwd is both admin

 ### Burn firmware into built-in Flash

+   Note: support BPI-R2 only, BPI-R1 do not have built-in storage

    webUI -> System -> Disk Storage, Burn Firmware